ClickCease

 Secured loans give you access to significantly larger sums of money than you otherwise would with unsecured loans.
 The precise amount you qualify for depends on the lender’s criteria, including the value of the asset you intend to put up as collateral and whether or not you can afford the monthly repayment amounts based on your income and outgoings and any existing debt you might have.

-You’ll qualify for a lower loan amount if you use your logbook for an auto loan (or a car loan or logbook loan) compared to what you would get if you used the equity you hold in your property for a homeowner loan.
+You’ll qualify for a lower loan amount if you use your logbook for an auto loan (also known as a car loan or logbook loan) compared to what you would get if you used the equity you hold in your property for a homeowner loan.

 Is a secured loan the same as a home equity loan?